RasaHQ/rasa/docs/user-guide/building-assistants.rst

     - Failing gracefully
     - More complex contextual conversations

-Please make sure you’ve got all the data from the :ref:`build-faq-assistant` before starting this tutorial.
+Please make sure you’ve got all the data from the :ref:`build-faq-assistant` section before starting this part.
 You will need to make some adjustments to your configuration file, since we now need to pay attention to context:

 .. code-block:: yaml